desforets/glympse-adapter/README.md

 If you do not specify a handler for a particular GA event, it will not be raised by GA.

+## Examples
+### Client mode
+An example of setting up a GA client-mode-based application can be found in `app/src/test-client`.
+This test app demonstrates various GA actions when a Glympse ticket/card invite is loaded.

+This example should be used as a reference of how to invoke and interact with the GA in client-mode.

-### Examples
+### Host mode
-An example of setting up a GA host-mode-based application can be found in `app/src/test-host/index-host.html`.
-This test app demonstrates how to hook into a remote GA client-mode-based application and hook interesting events that are generated when a Glympse or Card invite is loaded.
-There are also examples of how to directly query the client-mode application to retreive data.
+An example of setting up a GA host-mode-based application can be found in `app/src/test-host`.
+This test app demonstrates how to hook into a remote GA client-mode-based application and leverage interesting events that are generated when a Glympse ticket/card invite is loaded.
+There are also examples of how to directly query the client-mode application to retrieve specific data.

 However, some setup is required to alias the local machine to point to the `app/src/test-client/index-client.html` application.
 To use the example out of the box (on an OSX-based system):

 - Open a shell in the synced root directory of this repo
-- Type: `cd app`
+  - `cd app`
-- Type: `python -m SimpleHTTPServer 8000`
+  - `python -m SimpleHTTPServer 8000`
+- In another shell:
+  - `cd app`
+  - `python -m SimpleHTTPServer 8080`
-- In a bowser, connect to: `app/src/test-host/index-host.html`
+- In a browser, connect to: `http://localhost:8080/src/test-host/index-host.html`

 If the above isn't feasible for you, make whatever settings necessary to point to the `app/src/test-client` directory to another port/domain and edit the `app.urlClient`